AdaloHQ/docs/website/docs/docs/interactions/control-types.md

 ## Disabling List Controls

 Makers have access to a number of controls when working with lists.
-If you wish to disable any of these controls that can be done by adding the `listControl` prop to your `manifest.json` file.
+If you wish to disable any of these controls, that can be done by adding the `listControl` prop to your `manifest.json` file.
 All list controls will default to being visible unless specified otherwise.
 Below is an example of how you can disable the option for a user to sort and filter the items in a list:

 ```json
 {